emorydunn/StreamDeckPlugin/README.md

 #### Macros

 Starting in Swift 5.9 two new macros will be available to make declaring environmental values and global settings easier.
 The macro handles generating both the struct and variable for the key path.
+The key specified in the macro is used as the key of the setting.

 ```swift
 extension EnvironmentValues {